Purpose

 • Biological: Insulin

-The initiation and titration of insulin will be at the discretion of the investigator, based on local/regional/country guidelines.
+Participants on insulin at screening continued to receive a stable dose of background insulin.
+The initiation and titration of insulin for rescue therapy was at the discretion of the investigator, based on local/regional/country guidelines.

 • Drug: Metformin